consensual-hallucination/civitai-image-db/README.md

 ```

 `image_id`: originally I had downloaded images with corresponding .txt file with its metadata/prompts but this took a lot of storage.
-Metadata for the most part is already in the image file and if any additional data is needed this is what the `image_id` if for, you can fetch it.
+Metadata for the most part is already in the image file and if any additional data is needed this is what the `image_id` is for, you can fetch it.

 `image_url`
 Full image URL can be constructed as follows: